 Drying is a popular way to preserve mint.
 Hang full branches to dry for ten to fourteen days in a warm, well-ventilated location.
 Once dry, crush the leaves and remove the stems.

 Store dried mint in an air-tight container.
 Dried mint will keep its flavor for up to a year.

 Mint Uses in Herbal Medicine and Health Benefits

 Peppermint is used more often as a medicinal herb rather than Spearmint, which is mostly a culinary herb.
 However, if a less potent remedy is desired, spearmint is a good substitute.

 Mint is used as an aromatic herb in scented sachets and potpourris.
-Mint is also used as a cooling agent and is popular in pain relieving lotions or facials to cleanse skin.
+Mint is also used as a cooling agent and is popular in pain-relieving lotions or facials to cleanse the skin.

-While peppermint and spearmint are the most popular varieties, there are an amazing range of flavors being developed that are worth a try.
-Why not add a bit of apple, orange or chocolate peppermint to your garden this year?
+While peppermint and spearmint are the most popular varieties, there is an amazing range of flavors being developed that are worth a try.
+Why not add a bit of apple, orange, or chocolate peppermint to your garden this year?